Your Questions Answered

 Please note that to be accepted onto the program, attendance to all the Boot Camps is mandatory.

-The Scholarship year begins in October 2025 and is kicked off with a four day Boot Camp which will be in New York State.
-The Scholarship runs until the end of May 2026.
+The Scholarship year begins in October 2026 and is kicked off with a four-day Boot Camp.
+The Scholarship runs until May 2027.

 Absolutely.
 We have Alumni all over the US.
 However you must be able to travel for all 3 bootcamps.